 At Eugene Running Company we often get asked many and varied questions about running and shoes.
 Below is a selection of these frequently asked questions by customers in the store

 If you are new to running or have not had your gait analyzed for some time, we recommend getting your gait analyzed.
 We can quickly analyze this in store.
 It is free, takes only 2-3 minutes and no appointment is needed.
-Just ask one of us for a gait analysis.
+Just ask a staff member for a gait analysis.

 In some cases, we can diagnose this by watching you walk bare foot in the store.
 However, we recommend that you come in to the store where we can video analyze your gait and talk you through selecting the most appropriate shoe for your needs.
 This is a free service we offer and takes no more than 2-3 minutes.
 No appointment is necessary.
 We simply ask you to run on the store treadmill.

 Plantar fasciitis is a very painful condition typically characterized by intense sharp heel pain.
 We suggest that you consult a local podiatrist and follow their recommendations.
 At Eugene Running Company we have often found that wearing a well cushioned shoe with a stiff sole helps many customers.
 A variety of these shoes are available in store.
 In addition, we suggest wearing a Strassburg sock at night while you are asleep.
 These socks stretch the plantar fascia and the calf muscle.
 The Strassburg sock is available in store.

 At Eugene Running Company we offer a wide selection quality running shoes.
 Many factors can influence the life of a shoe depending on use.
 We generally suggest that these shoes should last between 400-600 miles or about 6-9 months.